cmaloney/dcos-docs/_pages/framework_cleaner.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The framework cleaner script, `janitor.py`, uses cluster-internal endpoints for interacting with DCOS services, avoiding the need to authenticate itself.
+The framework cleaner docker image, `mesosphere/janitor`, uses cluster-internal endpoints for interacting with DCOS services, avoiding the need to authenticate itself.

 # Run the Script